 If you know of more information about any of these homes, please contact me, Ann Johnson Smith Utterback, his granddaughter, at JohnsonArchive@comcast.net or leave a comment below.

 The Sardis Methodist church is an example of American Gothic Architecture.
 The cornerstone was laid on November 26, 1908, Thanksgiving Day.
-Newspaper reports said it was considered the handsomest church in the county with its 42 stained glass windows.
+Newspaper reports say it was considered the handsomest church in the county with its 42 stained glass windows.

 (The photos below are from Suzassippi’s Lottabusha County website http://suzassippi.blogspot.com/2012/08/old-masonic-lodge-hall-in-sardis.html)